ragnarlevi/code_spmodels/README.md

 The code requires the package [tidyverse](https://www.tidyverse.org/) to be installed: `install.packages("tidyverse")`.

+Before running any code set the working directory (with `setwd(path)`) to the folder containing the code and data.

-To run the case study on a generate toy data set, please run `toy_data_analysis.R`.
+To run the case study on a generated toy data set, please run `toy_data_analysis.R`.

 The experiments in the paper were run by running `poisson_test.R`,